ankit223023/Hacktoberfest/README.md

-# This Project has been Exclued from Hacktoberfest - oO not make PRs
+# This Project has been Exclued from Hacktoberfest - Do not make PRs

 # 🐱‍👤 HacktoberFest Starter Project 2021 👽